IBM/data-prep-kit/CONTRIBUTING.md

 ### Fixing bugs

-If you would like to fix a bug, please raise an issue before sending a pull request so it can be tracked.
+If you would like to fix a bug, please raise an issue, before sending a pull request so it can be tracked.

 ### Merge approval